 Arthritis is a general term that refers to over 150 different conditions.
 The accurate term for this group of conditions is musculoskeletal conditions, as they affect the muscles, bones and joints.

+Some common conditions that fall under the banner of arthritis are osteoarthritis, back pain, rheumatoid arthritis, fibromyalgia, osteoporosis, gout, polymyalgia rheumatica, lupus and ankylosing spondylitis.
 Anyone can get arthritis, including children and young people.
 It can affect people from all backgrounds, ages and lifestyles.

 Your musculoskeletal system

 To understand how arthritis and other musculoskeletal conditions work, it’s helpful to know a little about the muscles, bones and joints that make up your musculoskeletal system.

 Joints are places where bones meet.
 Bones, muscles, ligaments and tendons all work together so that you can bend, twist, stretch and move about.

 The ends of your bones are covered in a thin layer of smooth tissue called cartilage.
 It acts like a slippery cushion that helps your joint move smoothly.

 Around most of your joints is a joint capsule.
 This keeps your bones in place.
 Inside the capsule is a thick fluid which nourishes and lubricates your joint (like oil for a squeaky hinge).